champ98nyy/freecodecamp_data_analysis_python_projects/Demographic Data Analyzer/README.md

 # Demographic Data Analyzer

-In this challenge you must analyze demographic data using Pandas.
-You are given a dataset of demographic data that was extracted from the 1994 Census database.
+In this project, I used Pandas to perform an exploratory analysis on demographic data extracted from the 1994 United States Census database.

-You must use Pandas to answer the following questions:
+The following questions were answered:

 - How many people of each race are represented in this dataset?
 This should be a Pandas series with race names as the index labels. (race column)
 - What is the average age of men?